 About

-As a writer and journalist, mental health activist and practitioner in the field of conflict trauma, Justine’s work has been based predominantly in South Asia for thirty years.
-She studied in the UK, Australia, the US, and India across various psychological and philosophical disciplines, ranging across Eastern philosophy and Western psychology, including the ‘Being with Dying’ programme with Roshi Joan Halifax in the US in Santa Fe, neuroscience and Buddhism, alongside studying at UC Fullerton, Johns Hopkins Bloomberg School of Public Health, Princeton and Regents University, London.
-Beyond conventional qualifications, Justine also has diplomas in yoga therapy, trauma therapy and trauma release, and she is a qualified Reiki master qualification.
+As a mental health activist and practitioner in the field of conflict trauma, and as a writer and journalist too, Justine’s work has been based predominantly in South Asia for thirty years.
+She studied in the UK, Australia, the US, and India across various psychological and philosophical disciplines, ranging across Eastern philosophy and Western psychology.
+These included alternative approaches such as the ‘Being with Dying’ programme with Roshi Joan Halifax in the US in Santa Fe, neuroscience and Buddhism at Princeton, alongside studying at Johns Hopkins Bloomberg School of Public Health and Regents University, London.
+Beyond conventional and integrated qualifications, Justine also has diplomas in yoga therapy, trauma therapy and trauma release, and Reiki.

 As a documentary presenter Justine started at Channel 4 in 1996 on the BAFTA-nominated series Urban Jungle.
 She has worked on several BBC strands in India for both BBC and BBC World.
 She was a presenter on Travel TV for four years before co-presenting ‘Jerry Hall’s Gurus’ for the BBC with Jerry Hall on a series about Eastern philosophy’s journey to the West.